 A lecture video by Takumi Chikamoto (Kyoshi 7th dan) [Chikamoto Lecture], forwarded to me by a sensei, prompted this article.
-A common pitfall in kendo is the under-use of the left hand and over-use of the right [KendoInfo LeftHand] [KendoInfo RightHand].
-You may have heard many sensei‘s admonish students on this.
-Chikamoto sensei addresses the relative grip strengths of the hands and digits on the shinai, among many other topics, which caught my attention.
+I found the video very informative and helpful.
+Chikamoto sensei addresses the relative grip strengths of the hands and digits on the shinai, among many other topics.
 I sensed that his grip-related comments and a deep dive into this area could help improve the quality of the sae (sharpness) in my strikes.

 I survey the literature and videos on this topic including the aforementioned video (in Parts 2 and 3 below).
 A two-handed grip associated with the chudan-kamae is assumed.
 This article is broken down into the following parts:

 - Relative Grip Strengths – Why Emphasize the Left Hand?
 (Part 1)